|

 Flak used by the Viet Minh this is a good example of the proxy aid given by

-both superpowers to the protagonists in Indochina
+both superpowers to the protagonists in The Main

 The